yuxuth/snakemake_runHiC/README.md

 adapt from xiaotao's repo [runHiC](http://xiaotaowang.github.io/HiC_pipeline/).

-for gcb cluster submit the jobs as
+for gcb cluster submit the jobs using sbatch

 modify the resource for each rule as needed.